yugabyte/yugabyte-db/docs/content/latest/api/ysql/_index.md

 ## Introduction

-The Yugabyte Structured Query Language (YSQL) is the distributed SQL API for YugabyteDB and is compatible with the SQL dialect of PostgreSQL.
-Currently, YSQL is compatible with PostgreSQL 11.2 version.
-YugabyteDB and YSQL are optimized for RDBMS workloads that need horizontal write scalability and global data distribution while also using relational modeling features, such as JOINs, distributed transactions, and referential integrity (such as foreign keys).
+Yugabyte Structured Query Language (YSQL) is an ANSI SQL, fully-relational API that is best fit for scale-out RDBMS applications needing ultra resilience, massive write scalability and geographic data distribution.
+Currently, YSQL is compatible with PostgreSQL 11.2 version and is in fact built by reusing PostgreSQL's native query layer.
+It supports all traditional relational modeling features, such as referential integrity (such as foreign keys), JOINs, distributed transactions, partial indexes, triggers and stored procedures.

 The main components of YSQL include the data definition language (DDL), the data manipulation language (DML), and the data control language (DCL).
 A number of elements are used to construct these components, including data types, database objects, names and qualifiers, expressions, and comments.
 Other components are also provided for different purposes such as system control, transaction control, and performance tuning.